kevinw/kevinw.github.com/resume.markdown

 __Senior Software Engineer, DevTools__

-Worked in a small internal "strike team" with Python, NodeJS, and PHP to bootstrap and provide tools and leadership for continuous delivery and TDD within the larger engineering organization.
+Worked in an internal strike team with Python, NodeJS, and PHP to bootstrap and provide tools and leadership for continuous delivery and TDD within the larger engineering organization.

 __Senior Software Engineer, Games__

-Spearheaded modern and lean Javascript shared between the client and server, along with highly scalable PHP, to deliver a social game to millions of users in record time--9 1/2 weeks.
+Spearheaded modern and lean Javascript with a homebrewed framework sharing code between the client and server, along with a highly scalable PHP backend, to deliver a social game to millions of users in record time--9 1/2 weeks.

 ### Digsby (2008-2011)